-The National Center for Family Philanthropy (NCFP) promotes open inquiry and ongoing reflection to advance the practice of family philanthropy, and we value the partnerships and mutual respect that make it possible for families to discover their purpose and possibilities.
+Philanthropy has a specific responsibility to address historical inequities that have sustained and deepened systemic oppression and impeded the prosperity of communities.
+The National Center for Family Philanthropy (NCFP) promotes open inquiry and ongoing reflection to advance the practice of effective and equitable family philanthropy, and we value the partnerships and mutual respect that make it possible for families to discover their purpose and possibilities.

-In practice, we offer a range of programs and services to both the public and our community members and partners.
+We offer a range of programs and services rooted in our pursuit of equity to the public, our community members, and partners.
 As a community member, you gain access to a range of supports, tools, and benefits.

 Join our community as we work to build a world that is vibrant, equitable, and resilient.